eMKam/Boocamp-Data-Science-Kodolamacz/README.md

 ## Final results:

-Model has delivered accuracy that falls into a  60 - 90% range, at the same time the lowf1-score and ROC curve plots for the wanted class („Pants of fire”) showed that when finally tested, models achieved less than satisfactory predictions.
+Model has delivered accuracy that falls into a  60 - 90% range, at the same time the low f1-score and ROC curve plots for the wanted class („Pants of fire”) showed that when finally tested, models achieved less than satisfactory predictions.